kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

   ├─ ASSESSED_BY    → dq_item
   └─ ASSESSED_BY    → fra_item

-All connections are managed centrally in traceability_link
+The logical connections above are managed in traceability_link
 ```

 ### Structure Overview